Autumn colour at Scotney Castle

 One final stop on your way out the garden has to be to the west glade where you are met with various deciduous conifers such as Swamp Cypress and the Dawn Redwood.
 You will also notice the large Tulip trees which turn a beautiful orange, as well as the red leaves of the Black Tupelo forming a dense red carpet beneath them.

 Take an outsiders view of the garden from the parkland trail, which loops around the estate.

 Keep an eye to your left as you head downhill, for gaps in the golden tree canopies opening up views of the bridge by the moat.
 Catch a glimpse of the Old Castle, the mansion and the garden for stunning photo opportunities.

 The entire walk is about 2 miles, remember to bring some sturdy footwear.
 Maps can be purchased from visitor reception to help find your way, or simply follow the blue way markers on our estate.
 We have 4 walking trails on the estate in total and details of all of these can be found on the map.

 If you would like some more information you can join one of our volunteer estate guides for an autumn colour guided walk.
-Guided walks run most days at 11:30am and 2pm, please ask at visitor reception for details.
+Guided walks run most days at 11:30am and 2pm, please ask at the garden entrance for details.

 So make time this autumn to visit Scotney Castle and see the beauty of the season as it unfolds.